 Note also the land owned by future mayor William Reyburn at 19th and Spring Garden Streets, as of 1875 without a mansion (see here).
 William Bement and his son had residences on Spring Garden Street as well, only three blocks from their large factory at 20th and Callowhill.

 As noted in the article on Hamilton Street (here), Andrew Hamilton had acquired land from the Penn family as payment for legal services.
 This estate, called Bush Hill, stretched from 12th to 19th Streets and from Vine to Fairmount Streets.
 The land passed through his son Andrew II, then his other son James, then grandson William, then William's niece Ann, then Ann's daughter Ellen Lyle who married Hartman Kuhn.
 Kuhn (1784-1860) and his descendants owned much of the land that made up the former Bush Hill lands when the estate was eventually settled after William's death in 1813.
-As an aside, Hartman Kuhn was the son of Dr. Adam Kuhn (1741-1817), one of the founders of the College of Physicians whose name you can see carved on the wall in the lobby when you go visit the Mutter Museum.
+As an aside, Hartman Kuhn was the son of Dr. Adam Kuhn (1741-1817), one of the founders of the College of Physicians of Philadelphia whose name you can see carved on the wall in the lobby when you go visit the Mutter Museum.
 The doctor had married Elizabeth Hartman in 1780.

 The 1875 map above shows the physical and metaphorical intersection of the Hamiltons, for whom Hamilton Street is named, and the Kuhns, reflecting the inheritance links between the two families.